 All About WEL in the 21st Century

-Lobbying is what WEL is good at and we utilise modern technology enabling greater participation.
+Lobbying is what WEL is good at and we utilise modern technology to enable greater participation.

 Members are provided with contact information about Federal and State politicians so they can email, fax or phone their local member and contact the appropriate Federal or State Minister on issues of concern to women.